resfahani/GVM-Interface/README.md

 # GVM-Interface
-**A Interface for visulization of audio and video data.**
+**A Interface for visualization of audio and video data.**

-The interface is written in PHP and Javascript languages.
+The interface is written in the PHP and Javascript languages.

 # Getting started
-GVM interface offer different interfaces for autio-video visulization such as
+GVM interface offers different interfaces for audio-video visualization such as

 ###### Record Section Mode